deeptrade-tech/PyInvestor/docs/market.md

 # Market methods
-These are the different methods that are already implemented in the library *PyInvestor*.
+These are the different methods that are already implemented in the library *PyInvestor* at the market level.

 ### `Crypto`